b-c-r/dynasymfitr/README.md

 <!-- badges: end -->

-The goal of `dynafit` is to provide a set of functions to analyze laboratory species interaction experiments in a way that the parameter estimates can be seamlessly integrated into theoretical/computational eco-evo projects. `dynafit` will be developed within the DFG-funded research unit 5726, [DynaSym](https://www.dynasym.uni-konstanz.de/), but is not limited to it.
+The goal of `dynasymfitr` is to provide a set of functions to analyze laboratory species interaction experiments in a way that the parameter estimates can be seamlessly integrated into theoretical/computational eco-evo projects. `dynasymfitr` will be developed within the DFG-funded research unit 5726, [DynaSym](https://www.dynasym.uni-konstanz.de/), but is not limited to it.